 - vestibular – sensing your body’s orientation in space

 - interoception – sensing the internal state of your body

-This video is a little old now, but does a great job explaining sensory differences.
+This video does a great job explaining sensory differences.

 |More and more research is finding that people with autism have differences in motor planning – the process of planning and coordinating physical movements.
 This is important because these differences may seem to come and go, depending on the situation and how a person feels on a given day.
 These changes from day to day may be misunderstood, but it is important to know that there are times when behaviour is NOT intentional.
 You might notice:|